FairwindsOps/insights-docs/docs/technical-details/reports/kube-hunter.md

 for details and remediation steps for each particular kube-hunter finding.

 ## Sample Report
-kube-hunter reports contain a list of Nodes, Services, and detected vulnerabilities.
+kube-hunter reports contain a list of Nodes, Services and detected vulnerabilities.

 ```json
 {